Shrimp paste: Kapi

 Another common Thai food product is mun kung, which is confusingly also commonly translated as "shrimp paste".
 Mun kung is orange, oily, and more liquid while kapi is grey, light purple or even black, and much more solid and crumbly.
 Mun kung is actually the fat from inside the head of the shrimp, from the organ that plays the role of the liver and pancreas, making it somewhat like a shrimp pâté or foie gras.
-The term "shrimp tomalley" may also be used for nam kung although "tomalley" by default is generally assumed to be harvested from lobster or crab, and may also be used in English translations of the culinary extremely different Japanese food product kanimiso.
+The term "shrimp tomalley" may also be used for man kung although "tomalley" by default is generally assumed to be harvested from lobster or crab, and may also be used in English translations of the culinary extremely different Japanese food product kanimiso.

 Mắm tôm

-In Vietnam shrimp paste (mắm tôm, [mam˧˦ tom˧]) are of two varieties: a thickened paste or a more liquefied sauce.
+In Vietnam, shrimp paste (mắm tôm, [mam˧˦ tom˧]) are of two varieties: a thickened paste or a more liquefied sauce.
 To prepare for serving it is usually mixed with sugar, lime juice, kumquat and chili when used as a dipping sauce.
 Vietnamese people often use mắm tôm as a dipping sauce for boiled meat, fried tofu, fried fish or for seasoning some soup dishes, such as bún mắm.